AP Source: Big 12 approves WVU to replace Missouri

 It's unclear how the loss of West Virginia will affect the Big East's expansion plans.
 The Big East made protecting its status as a BCS automatic qualifying conference its expansion priority, and adding Boise State's high successful football program to the conference with West Virginia had league officials optimistic.

-Boise State President Bob Kustra has said that getting the Broncos into a conference with an automatic bid to the BCS was one of his top priorities, but the stability of the Big East was a concern.
+Boise State President Bob Kustra has said that getting into conference with an automatic bid to the BCS was one of his top priorities, but the stability of the Big East was a concern.
 Boise State is in its first season in the Mountain West Conference.
 Air Force also plays in the MWC.
 Navy is an independent in football.

 To replace West Virginia, the Big East could turn to Temple, which was also being considered before the conference decided to try to add the two Texas schools from Conference USA.